kolosek/base-api-phoenix/README.md

 With this we've set up our data model and you've seen brief example of Ecto associations.
 For many_to_many association read [docs](https://hexdocs.pm/ecto/Ecto.Schema.html#many_to_many/3).

 ## Channels
-Essentially channels are Phoenix abstraction build on top of sockets.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Essentially channels are Phoenix abstraction build on top of sockets.
 It is possible to have multiple channels over one socket connection.
 For detail explanations and understanding how channels recommendation is to read [official documentation](https://hexdocs.pm/phoenix/channels.html).

 Our goal is to send message via Websocket protocol, and we're going to start with writing channel tests.
 [Documentation](https://hexdocs.pm/phoenix/testing_channels.html#content) on channel testing is really helpful.
 Create chat_room_test.exs in */test/company_api_web/channels/* directory.
 In setup block insert one user into database, create connection and sign in user.
 We're going to test message sending.
 ```elixir